BlenderVR/manual/manual/development/index.rst

 Development
 ############

-The Blender-VR project is open-source and open for external collaboration.
+The BlenderVR project is open-source and open for external collaboration.

 Links
 -----